davgy016/SAP-MIMOSA/README.md

   - **Controllers**: Contains controller classes that handle specific functionalities, such as saving and loading mapping documents.
   - **Models**: Contains data models specific to the web application, including the `MappingDocument` class that represents the structure of mapping data exchanged with the frontend.

 # Troubleshooting
-  - If you are unable to import
+- If you are unable to import a csv file make sure you are using the proper header names MIMOSA_EntityName	MIMOSA_FieldName	MIMOSA_DataType	MIMOSA_FieldLength	MIMOSA_Description	SAP_EntityName	SAP_Description	SAP_DataType	SAP_FieldLength	SAP_FieldName
+- If you are getting very low similarity score